The Ruby (space): History

 After graduating from the University of Florida's MFA program, Khong moved to San Francisco and worked at Lucky Peach, a food magazine co-created by David Chang.
-She then began writing her debut novel, Goodbye, Vitamin, which was later published in 2017, and started writing her second novel, Real Americans, in December of 2016 after witnessing the Donald Trump 2016 presidential campaign.
+She then began writing her debut novel, Goodbye, Vitamin, which was later published in 2017, and started writing her second novel, Real Americans, in December 2016 after witnessing the Donald Trump 2016 presidential campaign.
 Shortly after, the Lucky Peach magazine shuttered.
 From then on, Khong focused on her writing, hopping from cafe to cafe to write, though she found herself unsatisfied by their lack of community.

 A cookbook club celebration for Reem Assil's Arabiyya.

 Khong then thought a lot about the nature of the community in the city, which spurred her to establish the Ruby, intended as a collective space for women and non-binary people.
 She took inspiration from other co-working spaces in the city, specifically the Makeshift Society in Hayes Valley that closed in 2016.
-After finding the space for the Ruby—a 3,800 square foot building—Khong amassed a network of 50 people who helped her design and furnish it.
-The Ruby officially opened in 2018.
+After finding the space for the Ruby—a 3,800 square foot building—Khong gathered 50 people who helped her design and furnish it.
+The Ruby opened in 2018.

 Over time, Khong acquired works of art by local members to continue decorating the Ruby space with.
 During the COVID-19 pandemic, Khong hosted virtual programming like book clubs and movie clubs.
 To keep her lease, Khong briefly rented the Ruby space out to Something Labs, an organization focused on personal protective equipment.
 In 2021, Khong retired from managing the space and moved to Los Angeles.
+Peggy Lee, who was one of the founding members, became the director of the Ruby.

-Six months into its founding, the Ruby had over 130 members according to Bon Appétit.
+Six months after it was established, the Ruby had over 130 members according to Bon Appétit.
 Past and present Ruby members include Meng Jin, R. O. Kwon, Mimi Lok, Rita Bullwinkel, Esmé Weijun Wang, C. Pam Zhang, Cecilia Rabess, Gabriela Garcia, and Shruti Swamy.
 Events have included Crystal Hana Kim and collaborations with Litquake.
 Writers in Residence at the Ruby have included Nicole Chung and Mimi Tempestt.

-In 2020, Built In recommended the Ruby in an article listing five women's co-working spaces in San Francisco.
+In 2020, Built In San Francisco recommended the Ruby in an article listing five women's co-working spaces in San Francisco.